 2) is also easy: find a different break.
 Try a breathing exercise, a micro workout/stretch, walking outside, walking up and down the stairs, opening a window, taking a power nap or power meditation, hey – eat an apple.

 3) is harder and takes a little more consciousness.
 If we are feeling low, it could mean that we have been ignoring our body while we are paying attention to the task at hand.
-Are you giving yourself the basics for life: good sleep, lots of water, food every 3 hours with a little protein, fat, or fiber to maintain blood sugar?
-If you are, and you are still feeling low, what would it take to ask of your body what it has to give?
+Are you giving yourself the basics for life: good sleep, lots of water, food every 3 hours.
+A little protein, fat, or fiber to maintain blood sugar goes a long way.
+Maybe you are just working too hard.
 Are you able to breathe, rest, move around to renew yourself?
-Do you let yourself make choices that serve you, or do your choices serve others at your expense more often?
+Do you let yourself make choices that serve you, or do your choices serve others at your expense?

-Though I can make a case for why not to eat almost anything (and we have to be practical – right?), sugar and diet drinks are a clear risk for the biggest lifestyle diseases we have in America.
-What can you change in your daily habits to support a different option, and make those a 1-2x/month or less thing?
+Though I can make a case for why not to eat almost anything, sugar and diet drinks are a clear risk for the biggest lifestyle diseases we have in America.
+What can you change in your daily habits to support a different option?
+It’s what you do 5 times a week that makes a difference.
 Regardless of what else you do, getting rid of a daily soda/diet drink habit will go a long way for your sustainable health.

 Dr. Lisa Hastings